marsch/Architecture/Connectors/AdapterCompletenessChecklist.md

-# Completeness Checklist for Connectors (Integration Components)
+# Completeness Checklist for adapters (Integration Components)

 This document is designed to be a checklist.
 After a component author has written a component, they should be able to take this checklist to see if their component is complete.

-There is an additional guide `ConnectorGuide.md` which explains how to design a connector.
+There is an additional guide `AdapterGuide.md` which explains how to design a adapter.

-There is an additional document `ConnectorOpenQuestions.md` which discusses potential shortcomings and enhancements to the current connector approach.
+There is an additional document `AdapterOpenQuestions.md` which discusses potential shortcomings and enhancements to the current adapter approach.

-# Connector Description and Documentation Guidelines
+# Adapter Description and Documentation Guidelines

-Connector repository should have following in it:
+Adapter repository should have following in it:
 - [ ] Logo - 128x128 PNG file with transparent background
-- [ ] Connector descriptor that satisfies the `component.json` such as
+- [ ] Adapter descriptor that satisfies the `component.json` such as
   - [ ] Each file should have a global `description` field filled.
   - [ ] Each file should have a link to the documentation, e.g. `README` file below
   - [ ] Each field in credentials should have a `note` on it explaining what exactly is required here (unless it's obvious, e.g.